 Listen to your back – Pain is a warning sign.
 If what you are doing hurts – STOP.
 Don’t try to push through the pain.

 Rest as comfortably as you can – There isn’t any right or wrong position, just do whatever feels best.
 Most patients find lying on their back with their knees bent (stick a rolled up duvet under your knees) is fairly comfortable.

 Don’t lie flat on the floor – unless it’s your most comfortable position.
 Lying with your legs straight on a very hard surface generally increases the load at the bottom of your back.

 Don’t have a hot bath – the heat will aggravate the inflammation and the position can make you seize up.

 Be careful with medication – Do take whatever you need to get relief (ask your doctor for advice/prescription), but remember that the tablets doesn’t actually cure or heal your problem – they just mask the pain.
 Therefore you should still be very careful even when you start to feel better.

 Accept help – from your family and friends.
 Don’t be proud, you can always pay them back later!

-See your Chiropractor – if the pain persists past 48 hours you will need a thorough examination to diagnose the exact nature of the problem.
-We can then make sure that it doesn’t develop into a chronic back problem, and get you back to normal activities as soon as possible.
+You may need a thorough examination to diagnose the exact nature of the problem.
 Early manipulation is suggested in The Royal College of GP’s guidelines for treating acute low back pain.